Year of entry 2024

 Developing Educational Practice – This module centres on a collaborative project which enables you to explore, and apply, a range of approaches to curriculum development and technology-enhanced learning.
 This is underpinned by depth discussion of contemporary theoretical perspectives on learning.

 The module also offers scope to identify and negotiate areas of change for further exploration and debate, for example, new professions in healthcare, models of leadership in healthcare education and globalisation.

-You’ll develop skills in appraising as well as conducting research and are supported in developing a research project to complete in the final year, The Clinical Education Dissertation module enables you to apply your skill and knowledge of research methods and methodology by completing and writing-up a small-scale empirical study on a topic of your own choosing.
-You work independently with guidance from a research supervisor.
+You’ll develop skills in appraising as well as conducting research, and you will be supported in developing a research project to complete in the final year.
+The Clinical Education Dissertation module enables you to apply your skill and knowledge of research methods and methodology by completing and writing-up a small-scale empirical study on a topic of your own choosing.
+You will work independently with guidance from a research supervisor.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Dates for Taught Units September 2024 commencement (provisional)